oza75/laravel-ses-complaints/README.md

 ### Create SNS topics
 Go to your AWS SNS console and create two HTTP/S topic with these endpoints:
-- https://yourapp.tld/aws/sns/ses/bounces to listen to bounce notifications
+- https://yourapp.tld/aws/sns/ses/bounces  listen to bounce notifications
-- https://yourapp.tld/aws/sns/ses/complaints to listen to complaint notifications
+- https://yourapp.tld/aws/sns/ses/complaints  listen to complaint notifications

 These endpoints can be customized in the [config file](#config-file).
 Note that as soon as you create these endpoints, they will be automatically confirmed.
 If not, you can use `php artisan aws:sns:subscribe-url` command to print out